Jupyter notebooks are computable documents often used for exploratory work,

 Numba image example

-In the previous section, we learned how to use Bokeh in JupyterLab and classical
+Now that you know how to use Bokeh in the JupyterLab and classical notebook environments,

 $ conda install -c bokeh ipywidgets_bokeh